zaina826/zaina826/README.md

 ## 🏆 Selected Achievements

-* 🥈 Graduated **2nd in the Artificial Intelligence Engineering department** at Hacettepe University
+* 🥈 Graduated **2nd in Artificial Intelligence Engineering** at Hacettepe University
 * 🎓 Recipient of a **full Türkiye Scholarships undergraduate scholarship**
 * 📄 Published peer-reviewed research with **IEEE**
 * 🔬 Selected for faculty-mentored **TinyML research**